IsaiaScope/Iso_Obsidian_2.0/Docker/init.md

-docker images = List all Docker images docker pull {name}: {tag/version} = Pull an image from a registry
+docker images = List all Docker images docker pull {name}: {tag/version} = Pull an image from a registry docker image rm [image id]
+--force if image is used in some container

 docker run {name}:{tag/version} = _Creates_ a container from given image and starts it, image can be also in the cloud and docker install that before executing in automatic
 -d or --detach = Runs container in background and prints the container ID, prevent terminal to lock and keep working in it